 - Sugar—regular sugar or granular Splenda®️

-I suggest 1 part granular Splenda to 2 parts lemon juice to 5 parts water.
+- I suggest starting at 1 part sugar, 2 parts lemon juice, and 5 parts water.

-¼ cup granulated Splenda is equal to 6 packets.
-I believe that different people perceive the sweetness of Splenda differently.
-So adjust to your taste.
-Or just use regular sugar.
+- 2 tablespoons (⅛ cup) granulated Splenda is equal to 3 packets.
+But adjust to your taste.
+Or use regular sugar.

-The Raspberry version with Splenda is 36 calories in a total volume of a little over 2 ½ cups.
+The Raspberry version is 206 calories with sugar and 36 calories with Splenda®️ in a total volume of about 2 ½ cups.

 1 Raspberry herbal tea bag